thavinb/AmpRecon/README.md

 - pyvcf
 - tqdm

+This list is non-exhaustive and does not include OS/filesystem/runtime utilites.

 Please note that the pipeline uses a slightly modified version of THEREALMcCOIL (which can be found [here](https://github.com/AMarinhoSN/THEREALMcCOIL)).
 If you choose to run the pipeline locally:
 - clone the linked THEREALMcCOIL repo
 - compile the categorical method
 - [**important**] point to the repository location with the parameter `--mccoil_repopath` on the command-line

 If running locally:
 - Please reconsider - using Singularity is the easiest and most robust way to run the pipeline
 - use `-profile run_locally`

-This list is non-exhaustive and does not include OS/filesystem/runtime utilites.
+> **NB**
+> If you do not specify a `-profile` flag, Nextflow will use the `standard`, i.e. it will try to run with Singularity.
+So if you choose to run locally, please ensure you specify `run_locally` to the `-profile` flag at the command-line.

 [**(&uarr;)**](#contents)